FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 11th November 2016.md

 The continued efforts to encourage owners of unoccupied property to reduce vacancy must

 continue as a priority of the Council.
-They supported the proposed scheme as presented but--- 27
+They supported the proposed scheme as presented but
+---
+27

 again must deliver the message that the Council did not condone or accept properties